Ben Davis (footballer, born 2000): Youth

+Fulham

 In 2017, Davis earned a two-year academy scholarship with Fulham after impressing in trials.
 He was the first ever Singaporean player to sign for a Premier League side.

 In his first season, Davis made 10 appearances for the club's under-18 South League team, scoring a header against West Ham's Under-18 side and recording a passing accuracy of 90 percent.
 In 2018, Fulham announced that Davis, alongside other academy players, were offered professional contracts, where they would now earn a weekly wage as well as continue to play for the club's Under-18 and Under-23 side.
 He signed his first professional Fulham contract in June 2017 and is listed on the club's website as an English national.
 On 13 October 2019, Davis confirmed that he had registered to play as a local player with the English Football Association.

 Oxford United

 On 31 August 2021, Davis joined League One side Oxford United on a two-year deal.

+Port (loan)

-In August 2022 he was sent on a season-long loan to Thai club Port F.C.
+In August 2022 he was sent on a season-long loan to Thai League 1 club Port His contract with Oxford was not renewed at the end of the 2022–23 season.

+Chonburi

+On 19 May 2023, Davis signed with Chonburi.
+On 11 January 2024, Chonburi has officially announced the release of Davis to join Uthai Thani, a team participating in the Thai League 2nd leg of the 2023/24 season, He played a total of 9 matches for the team in all competitions.

+Uthai Thani

+On 11 January 2024, Davis signed with Uthai Thani.